ilias404/HTB-Sherlocks/RomComHTB/README.md

 > ```$MFT``` (Master File Table): The main database of an NTFS disk.
 It stores metadata for every file and folder, like names, sizes, and timestamps, letting us see what exists or existed on the system.

 > ```$J``` (USN Journal): A log of all file changes on the disk, including creation, modification, deletion, and renaming.
 Even deleted files can appear here, making it useful for tracking activity over time.

+To read these two files, we will use MFTECmd and Timeline Explorer, which can be downloaded from this [link](https://ericzimmerman.github.io/#!index.md).